dcmonterey1023/recipe-management-app/README.md

 - Run Tests
 - Check edge cases

-# TODO Update README.md
+# TODO in README.md

 ## Include:
-- Architecuture of Choice
+- Architecture of Choice
 - Technologies
 - How to Run
 - How to Test